 Many care providers wish you to “come in right away” if your amniotic sac ruptures.
 Some want you to “come in within a couple hours”.

 Every birth, every mom, every care provider is different.
 Have a conversation with your care provider during a prenatal appointment to see what they recommended for you and your baby.

 Sum it Up: Active Labor

-Talk with your care provider about what to do in common labor scenarios.Check out my NEWEST eBook: A Simple Guide to the Hard Parts of Labor!
+After active labor comes transition, the final part of the first stage of labor and what happens right before pushing.
+Head on over here to learn all about transition, but also ways to get through transition without an epidural.
+(Make sure to read the comments!)Check out my NEWEST eBook: A Simple Guide to the Hard Parts of Labor!
 What's inside? ---->> ALL of my best information about getting through the hard parts of labor.
 Want a copy?
 Simply click the image above, follow the prompts, and it will be delivered to you today!

 Mother Rising is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post contains affiliate links.